How to Protect Yourself from Quality Defects in Construction Projects in Bahrain

 • Procedures for defect reporting and repair

-Don’t rely solely on documentation.
-Conduct regular site inspections, quality checks, and third-party audits.
-Document any issues as they arise.
+2. Supervise During Execution: It is important not to rely solely on documentation.
+One needs to conduct regular site inspections, quality checks, and third-party audits and also document any such issues which may arise.

 In a residential project involving multiple villas, the project owner discovered cracks in interior ceilings just two months after handover.
 The contractor claimed it was due to settlement and not a structural issue.

-• Avoid releasing final payments until all defect issues are resolved
+4. Avoid releasing retention amounts or final payments until defect rectification obligations are fully completed.

 Share this post